TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-netappfiles-crr-replication-unhealthy-not-available.md

 ## **Recommended Steps**

-1.Replication relationship status will be displayed as unhealthy if previous replication jobs are not complete.
+1. Replication relationship status will be displayed as unhealthy if previous replication jobs are not complete
-2.There should be one to one mapping between source and destination volume.
+2. There should be one to one mapping between source and destination volume
-3.There should be one to one mapping between source and destination volume.
+3. There should be one to one mapping between source and destination volume